DIG-Beihang/ALLOW/README.md

 -->

 **NOTE**:
-- In the code, We use the `cooling` variable to refer to the `extending` phase of a paper.

 - In the `master` branch, we applied our method to the faster-rcnn framework, and in the `ow-detr` branch, we applied our method to the same deformable detr framework as ow-detr.
 - If you want to learn more about the disentanglement and the visualization of our approach, please check out the [supplementary video](https://github.com/DIG-Beihang/Annealing-based-Label-Transfer-Learning-for-Open-World-Object-Detection/blob/master/docs/video%20(4).mp4).

 ## Key Code

-Our main code directory is as follows, the left and right are the main code list of RCNN-based model and DETR-based model respectively：
+Our key codes of the RCNN-based and DETR-based model are listed below, respectively：

 <html>
     <table style="width: 100%;">